Understanding the Importance of Budgeting

 Plan for Day-to-Day Expenses

-When it comes to estimating your day-to-day expenses, itemize all the costs associated with keeping your business operational.
+When estimating your day-to-day expenses, itemize all the costs associated with keeping your business operational.
 These may include the following:

 - Production costs